-This section of river is at the top of the designated John Graves Scenic Riverway below PK Lake and Sheppard Dam.
+This section of river is at the top of the designated John Graves Scenic Riverway (TCEQ Permit) below PK Lake and Sheppard Dam.
 It is a classic canoe camping river in Palo Pinto County in North Texas.
-There are some small riffles and rapids with many gravel bar campsite opportunities.
+There are many small riffles and a few small rapids.
+There are few decent campsites in the first 12 miles but many gravel bar and island campsite opportunities after 12-13 miles.
+Therefore, it’s a good idea to get an early start.
 100-500 foot cliffs line the river in many places.
 A minimum of two days with an overnight camp is recommended for this stretch.

 Recreation and Access